Kosmokleaner/DirectXShaderCompilerWiki/Running-Shaders.md

 Drivers indicate support DXIL by reporting support for Shader Model 6, possibly in experimental mode.
 To enable support in these cases, the [Developer mode](https://msdn.microsoft.com/windows/uwp/get-started/enable-your-device-for-development) setting must be enabled.

 By default, tests will run using the Windows Advanced Rasterization Platform (WARP) adapter.
+To get the correct version of WARP working, in addition to setting Developer mode, you should install the 'Graphics Tools' optional feature via the Settings app (click the 'Apps' icon, then the 'Manage optional features' link, then 'Add a feature', and select 'Graphics Tools' from the list).

 To select the first available adapter that supports D3D12 instead, the parameter /p:"Adapter=*" can be added to the test command line in utils/hct/hcttest.cmd.